-62. Cocora Beach.
-A small beach on Twofold Bay looking across to the main town wharf.
+63. Cocora Beach.
+Ascending the highway turn left into Ida Rodd Drive to reach a small beach on Twofold Bay looking across to the main town wharf.
 From here follow the Bundian Way, ancient walking trail with many interpretive panels.
 This part of the track leads to Quarantine Bay.
 Black-faced Cormorants on moorings, Pied Oystercatcher, Hooded Plover.
 W.P.T.B.C.

-63. Quarantine Bay.
+- 64 Quarantine Bay.
 Safe boat launching area with break wall to scan for roosting species.
 On the way in, beside the fishing clubhouse on the left a parking area provides access to the Bundian Way which from this point leads to lookouts and a small beach before linking up with Cocora Beach.
 Dusky Woodswallow, Leaden Flycatcher, seabirds.
-W.T.

-54 Nullica River.
+W.T. - 65.
+Nullica River.
 A quiet river mouth good for low tide exploring with easy access to the beach.
 There is a shady picnic area with a bush BBQ.
 Little Wattlebird, Striated Heron, Pied Oystercatcher, Hooded Plover, Eastern Great Egret.
-W. P.
+W. P. - 66.
+Boydtown.

-65. Boydtown.
 Boydtown Park Road provides access to a boutique hotel and a residential subdivision, right on Twofold Bay.
 Forest trees, waterway, beach front, grasses, all accessible but please do not enter fenced areas.
 The Boydtown Creek on the right running from the Highway to the beach is good for a prowl along the tree line.
 Golden Whistler, Varied Sittella, Dusky Moorhen, Azure Kingfisher, Scarlet Robin, Pied Oystercatcher.
-W. D.

-66. The Snake Track.
+W. D. - 67.
+The Snake Track.
 Aptly named, this track is narrow and twists its way to Towamba through tall forests with dangerous bends and irregularly maintained sections.
 However the first 4 km is good for roadside birding with room to pull off with care in a few places and walk the road.
 Australian King Parrot, Superb Lyrebird, Pilotbird.